 Build a funnel exploration in GA4 (Explore → Funnel exploration) with those four events as steps.
 Track the step-by-step drop-off rate weekly.
 After each optimization, give it two weeks of data before drawing conclusions — daily variance on low-traffic stores is high enough to mislead.

-Set up a custom event for payment method selection so you can see which gateways are actually converting:
+Set up a custom event for payment method selection so you can see which gateways are actually converting.
+Keep the event payload minimal: the selected method, checkout step, and order context needed for reporting.

 This data tells you whether to add or remove a gateway, and whether your mobile Apple Pay uplift is actually showing up in the numbers.

 These optimizations compound.
-Removing three fields, enabling guest checkout, and adding a Stripe payment button together often produce a 15–25% lift in completed orders for Canadian stores we have worked on.
+Removing unnecessary fields, enabling guest checkout, and adding a trusted fast payment option can produce a measurable lift when checkout friction is the real bottleneck.
 Start with the audit, pick the highest-friction point, ship one fix at a time, and measure.

 For more e-commerce conversion strategies, read 7 E-Commerce Fixes That Consistently Lift Conversion.
 See the EuroMotors case study for real checkout optimization results.